Meeting minutes and resources

 SMcL Note to all this is not just solids issue it is a liquids issue in the solifluxation of the Gault.

-RM We know from the geomorphological evidence is that failure actually initiated around the mid slope.
+RM We know from the geomorphological evidence is that failure actually initiated around the mid-slope.
 So, the displacement of that central part of this landslide pre-existing landslide would have opened up quite a large tension crack at the back here, which then allowed the Cliff to basically drop into the ground.

-RM thinks from best judgement and in all bounds and probability, we're looking at failure towards the base of the Gault Clay.
+RM thinks from the best judgement and in all bounds and probability, we're looking at failure towards the base of the Gault Clay.
 Leeson Rd is about 130 metres above ordnance datum.

 So you could take a borehole down around 80 metres, which would reach 45/50 metres I suspect.
 Query if this depth would pick up any displacement at the base of the gault?